 The Company determined that key management personnel are those persons having authority and responsibility for planning, directing and controlling the activities of the company.
 The Board of Directors (executive and non-executive), President and Chief Executive Officer and Chief Financial Officer are key management personnel.

-The remuneration to key management personnel during the periods ended September 30, 2020 and 2019 is as follows:
+The remuneration to key management personnel during the nine months ended March 31, 2021 and 2020 is as follows:

 Key management compensation Stock-based compensation